chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 Parameter File
 --------------

-The following subsections show the different parameters of *Lethe* used in the simulations.
+The following subsections show the different parameters used in the simulations.
 While they all remain more or less the same throughout the various cases, some of them change as the Reynolds number is increased.

 Simulation control
 ~~~~~~~~~~~~~~~~~~

-For :math:`Re < 700`, the solution is stable enough to be computed in steady state by setting ``method`` to ``steady`` :
+For :math:`Re < 700`, the solution is stable enough to be computed in steady state by setting ``method`` to ``steady``:

 .. code-block:: text